majek/idea/site/024-ir/main.md

 If you really can write better assembly than LLVM, please:

 > Don't write any more assembler by hand - write IR and create new
-> LLVM optimizers insted.
+> LLVM optimisers instead.

-It'll benefit everbody, not only you.
-Think about it - you won't need to write the same optimizations all over again on your next project!
+It'll benefit everybody, not only you.
+Think about it - you won't need to write the same optimisations all over again on your next project!

 Vectors in IR
 ---